Employee Development

 Monitor progress and solicit feedback

 Progress monitoring allows you to track how employees perform and identify additional support areas.
-By identifying issues early on, you can provide the necessary assistance.
 Tracking progress also helps you identify successful coaching strategies to replicate in the future.

 Soliciting feedback is important for two reasons: